You found our list of fun virtual diversity and inclusion activities for the workplace.

 Virtual diversity and inclusion activities are ways to acknowledge differences between remote coworkers and build safe, welcoming virtual offices.
 For example, online employee resource groups, remote holiday celebrations, and Zoom lunch and learns.
-The purpose of these activities is to promote acceptance and camaraderie in remote workplaces, educate and support employees, and create more equitable and inclusive virtual offices.
+The purpose of these activities is to promote acceptance and belonging in remote workplaces, educate and support employees, and create more equitable and inclusive virtual offices.

 This list includes:

-- virtual diversity and inclusion icebreakers
+- virtual diversity and inclusion games

-- remote diversity team building activities
+- diversity activities for virtual teams

-- online diversity and inclusion moment ideas
+- diversity and inclusion games for virtual teams

 Here are the ideas.